Menu

 We had some shade in our site but not a whole lot so kept moving our shade cover (not in the picture) around all day.

-WADDY POINT (TOP) CAMPGROUND AT A GLANCE
+WADDY POINT (TOP) CAMPING AREA AT A GLANCE

 PROS: Close to the beach without being on the beach (i.e. you don’t get blown away by the massive winds), almost no mozzies or other annoying insects, quite a few shady sites, fairly clean toilets, despite the dingo fence and gate it didn’t feel cage-y, and overall a more isolated feel than Central Station